 Italy is known for its delicate cakes and pastries and La Cucina fulfills this brand with its own series of coffee, chocolate, and lemon flavored recipes.
 When it came down to what to choose for dessert, I couldn’t resist the Tiramisu

 Le Bistro is a well-liked and much talked about French addition to the menu.
 With a romantic setting of elegance, dark lighting, and small tables, the restaurant creates an intimate mood few can match.
 Starting off the meal with what France does best, freshly baked loaves of bread compliment a choice of soup or salad, before finishing with delicious meal, and of course on the menu is Coq Au Vin (I would highly recommend it).

-Q is an American Style Bbq Restaurant.
+Q Texas Smokehouse is an American Style BBQ Restaurant.
 You will find Texas smokehouse style decor and a live band to listen to while enjoying your meal.
 This is no ordinary band Norwegian Cruise did a nationwide talent search for a great band for this restaurant.